Great Siege of Gibraltar: Third and final relief

 All eyes at the Paris peace talks were now on the relief of Gibraltar.
 The French and Spanish hoped that its failure would lead to the surrender of the garrison, prompting negotiations.
-With a fair wind on 15 October, the British re-entered the straits and on 16–18 October successfully brought the convoy into Gibraltar—a total of 31 transport ships, which delivered vital supplies, food, and ammunition.
+With a fair wind on 15 October, the British re-entered the straits and on 16–18 October brought the convoy into Gibraltar—a total of 31 transport ships, which delivered vital supplies, food, and ammunition.
 The fleet also brought the 25th, 59th, and 97th regiments of foot, bringing the total number of the garrison to over 7,000.
 The large combined Franco-Spanish fleet hovered nearby, so on 20 October the British fleet, without seriously engaging for battle, lured them away.
 The Franco-Spanish van opened fire as the British under Howe formed line of battle.
 The British returned fire, while Howe signalled 'retreat all sail,' making at least fourteen Franco-Spanish ships redundant.
 De Córdova's ships attempted to chase the British fleet, but despite their efforts the British, with copper sheathing, were able to avoid the trap.

 This was the final action of the siege and demonstrated again the dismal failure of the allied navy to stop the relief for the third time.
 The Spanish fleet's performance under de Córdova was the single greatest factor in the siege's failure.